2025 Cambodian–Thai border crisis: Thailand

-Timeline
+July clashes

 Both parties have attributed responsibility for initiating hostilities on 24 July 2025 to one another.
 According to Thailand, at least 16 soldiers and 14 civilians were killed, while 14 soldiers and 32 civilians were injured.
 An additional 149,264 civilians were evacuated.
 According to Cambodia's Ministry of National Defence, 5 soldiers and 8 civilians were killed, and 21 soldiers along with over 50 civilians were injured.
 As of 27 July, the Cambodian defense ministry reported that 134,707 individuals had been displaced across four border provinces, many relocated under emergency conditions.